CANVAS-PSE/CANVAS-PSE2425/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ## Installation

-We heavily recommend to install `CANVAS` package in a dedicated `Python3.8+` virtual environment.
+We heavily recommend to install `CANVAS` package in a dedicated `Python3.8+` virtual environment ([click here for the documentation](https://docs.python.org/3/library/venv.html)).

+After setting up and activating the virtual environment *(or deciding against against it)*, execute the following instructions, to set up the code base
 ```bash
 # for Mac users: replace python with python3
 # clone the repo